Chai Discovery Team

 We’re excited to release Chai-1, a new multi-modal foundation model for molecular structure prediction that performs at the state-of-the-art across a variety of tasks relevant to drug discovery.
 Chai-1 enables unified prediction of proteins, small molecules, DNA, RNA, covalent modifications, and more.

 The model is available for free via a web interface, including for commercial applications such as drug discovery.
-We are also releasing the model weights and inference code as a software library for non-commercial use.
+We are also releasing the model weights and inference code as a software library under an Apache 2.0 License.

 A frontier model for biomolecular interactions